mariadb-operator/mariadb-operator/docs/MAXSCALE.md

 - MaxScale monitor connecting to MariaDB servers
 - MaxScale configuration sync to connect to MariaDB servers.
 See [High availability](#high-availability) section.

-By default, `mariadb-operator` autogenerates this credentials when `spec.mariaDbRef` is set and `spec.auth.generate = true`, but you are still able to provide your own, as this [example](../examples/manifests/mariadb_v1alpha1_maxscale_full.yaml) shows:
+By default, `mariadb-operator` autogenerates this credentials when `spec.mariaDbRef` is set and `spec.auth.generate = true`, but you are still able to provide your own:

 ```yaml
 apiVersion: mariadb.mmontes.io/v1alpha1